anumitad/vscode_extension_code_reviewer/README.md

 This is a code reviewer.
 Upon opening a file, click on the clipboard icon in the toolbar to the left of the screen.
 Click on the "Review Code" button to get a review of your code.

 The suggestions will be shown in the output tab of your terminal.
+Incorporate these changes as required.

 # README